SkillsFundingAgency/das-employerapprenticeshipsservice/src/PortalDevNotes.md

 ## Todo

-* issue with singleton webjob in AT:
-[05/13/2019 13:01:23 > 04c320: INFO] 2019-05-13 13:01:23.9002 [INFO] [Function.CreateReadStoreDatabase] - Executing 'CreateReadStoreDatabaseJob.CreateReadStoreDatabase' (Reason='This function was programmatically called via the host APIs.', Id=645de859-b46f-4b8b-8d80-694f64232464)
+* issue with singleton webjob in AT: actually, it's behaving as it's been told - only 1 instance of the job at once, but each host kicks off the job we can probably leave as is, as the webjob is idempotent, but we could clean it up so that it only runs in 1 host [05/13/2019 13:01:23 > 04c320: INFO] 2019-05-13 13:01:23.9002 [INFO] [Function.CreateReadStoreDatabase] - Executing 'CreateReadStoreDatabaseJob.CreateReadStoreDatabase' (Reason='This function was programmatically called via the host APIs.', Id=645de859-b46f-4b8b-8d80-694f64232464)
 [05/13/2019 13:01:24 > 2b74a0: INFO] 2019-05-13 13:01:24.3533 [INFO] [Function.CreateReadStoreDatabase.User] - 27162130-b183-4482-b3c3-4d8f4e62bd06: Create database returned Created
 [05/13/2019 13:01:25 > 2b74a0: INFO] 2019-05-13 13:01:25.0122 [INFO] [Function.CreateReadStoreDatabase.User] - 27162130-b183-4482-b3c3-4d8f4e62bd06: Create document collection returned Created